Kingto89/ROMetrics/assets/cases/case_002.md

 **Visible impairment:**
 - In standing marching, **left knee lifts near hip height**, right knee only reaches **mid-shin**.
-- Patient compensates with **forward trunk lean** and sometimes pushes on the right thigh with his hand to help lift.
+- Patient compensates with **forward trunk lean** and sometimes pushes on the right thigh with her hand to help lift.

 ---